philipbutcher/philipbutcher.github.io/_portfolio/Syringe Pump.md

 ## Features

-* **Simple Construction** The syringe part was assembled with entirely off-the-shelf parts that cost signifcantly less than purchasing a premade syringe pump.
+* **Simple Construction** The syringe part was assembled entirely with off-the-shelf parts, significantly reducing costs compared to a premade syringe pump.
 The custom pump could be assembled and disassembled without any glue or fasteners, with an adjustable design in Fusion 360 to fit any parameters of an application
 * **Adjustable Flow Rate** With simple programming within the Arduino code, the flow rate of the pump could easily be adjusted.
 The pump had a minimum flow rate of 1.75 mL/min and a maximum flow rate of 175 mL/minute with a 5 mL syringe installed.
 If desired, the flow rate could be changed to between 6-600 mL/min with a 20 mL syringe installed.
 Lastly, with microstepping, flow rates as low as 0.1 mL/min could be achieved.
-All within the Arduino code, an incredible range of flow rates can be incorprated to accommodate the variety of needs for a syringe pump.
+All within the Arduino code, a wide range of flow rates can be incorporated to accommodate the variety of needs for a syringe pump.
 * **Ease of Use** To allow for easy usability, a single button would start and stop the pump, and an LED would turn green when the machine was running, yellow when paused, and red when fully out of liquid.
-When out of liquid, a switch stopped the motor from continuing to run, and all electrical components were wrapped in heat shrink to protect against water damage.
+A limit switch halted the motor when out of liquid, and heat shrink protected all electrical components from water damage.

 ## CAD Model
 <iframe src="https://vanderbilt643.autodesk360.com/shares/public/SH286ddQT78850c0d8a4c61ba362f5253333?mode=embed" width="640" height="480" allowfullscreen="true" webkitallowfullscreen="true" mozallowfullscreen="true"  frameborder="0"></iframe>